grnet/synnefo/docs/source/devguide.rst

 Return Code                     Description
 ==============================  ==============================
-201 (Created)                   The object has been created 409 (Conflict)                  The object can not be created from the provided hashmap, or there are conflicting permissions (a list of missing hashes, or a list of conflicting sharing paths will be included in the reply - in simple text format)
+201 (Created)                   The object has been created 409 (Conflict)                  The object can not be created from the provided hashmap, or there are conflicting permissions (a list of missing hashes, or a list of conflicting sharing paths will be included in the reply)
 411 (Length Required)           Missing ``Content-Length`` or ``Content-Type`` in the request 413 (Request Entity Too Large)  Insufficient quota to complete the request 422 (Unprocessable Entity)      The MD5 checksum of the data written to the storage system does not match the (optionally) supplied ETag value